pranavc28/blog/content/posts/generative-ui-tinker.md

 ## Definition of Generative UI

-**Generative UI** refers to the automated creation of user interface code through machine learning models, where the system generates complete, functional interface implementations from natural language descriptions or specifications.

-More formally, generative UI can be defined as a conditional generation task:
+Generative UI can be defined as a conditional generation task:

 Given:
-- A specification \\( S \\) (user intent, design requirements, functional specifications)
+1. A specification \\( S \\) (user intent, design requirements, functional specifications)
-- A domain \\( D \\) (React, Vue, HTML/CSS, etc.)
+2. A domain \\( D \\) (React, Vue, HTML/CSS, etc.)
-- A set of constraints \\( C \\) (style guidelines, accessibility requirements, component libraries)
+3. A set of constraints \\( C \\) (style guidelines, accessibility requirements, component libraries)

 Generate:

-- A complete code artifact \\( U \\) that:
-  - Compiles/parses without errors
-  - Renders a visual interface matching \\( S \\)
-  - Includes appropriate interactivity and state management
-  - Follows idiomatic patterns for domain \\( D \\)
-  - Satisfies constraints \\( C \\)
+A complete code artifact \\( A \\) that compiles/parses without errors, renders a visual interface matching \\( S \\), includes appropriate interactivity and state management, follows idiomatic patterns for domain \\( D \\), and satisfies constraints \\( C \\).

-This differs from code completion or snippet generation in crucial ways:
+This differs from algorithmic code completion in crucial ways:

-**Completeness**: Generative UI produces entire, self-contained components or applications, not fragments requiring human integration.

-**Functional Correctness**: The generated code must actually work when executed, not just look plausible to static analysis.

 **Visual Grounding**: The code's visual output matters as much as its textual content—an interface that compiles but looks broken has failed its purpose.

 **Context Awareness**: Generative UI systems must understand the broader context of UI development: component composition, state flow, event handling, styling approaches, and accessibility considerations.

+**Dynamic vs static code**: Generative UI systems must be more dynamic in nature, given that each user has different intent and purposes thus may prefer their own version of interacting with an app.

 In our implementation, we focus on React/TypeScript generation, treating each generation as a mapping from `(system_prompt, user_message) → React component code`.
 The model must learn the implicit constraints of React development: proper JSX syntax, hook usage rules, event handler patterns, and TypeScript type annotations.

 ## Why Fine-Tuning for Generative UI?

-Having defined what generative UI entails, the natural question becomes: why can't off-the-shelf large language models handle this task effectively?
+Having defined what generative UI is, the natural question becomes: why can't off-the-shelf large language models handle this task effectively?
 Why invest effort in fine-tuning models specifically for UI generation?

-The answer lies in understanding the unique requirements of UI code generation versus general-purpose coding:

-**Structural Completeness**: UI components must be complete, self-contained units.
-A truncated component with missing closing braces or incomplete return statements is completely unusable—unlike a general code snippet that might still provide partial value.

-**Interactivity and Dynamics**: Modern UIs aren't static displays; they respond to user actions through state management and event handlers.
+1. **Interactivity and Dynamics**: Modern UIs aren't static displays; they respond to user actions through state management and event handlers.
 A beautiful-looking component that doesn't actually *do* anything fails its fundamental purpose.

-**Visual and Semantic Coherence**: The generated code must not only compile but also render appropriately.
+2. **Visual and Semantic Coherence**: The generated code must not only compile but also render appropriately.
 Styling, layout, and visual hierarchy matter as much as logical correctness.

-**Domain-Specific Patterns**: React development has established idioms—controlled components, proper hook usage, JSX conventions—that general-purpose models may not consistently follow without targeted training.
+I trained it on an online dataset.
+Companies/startups have their own codebases and styles - they should use those.

-These requirements suggest that fine-tuning is necessary.
+These requirements suggest that fine-tuning is *helpful*.
 But what *kind* of fine-tuning?
 Traditional supervised learning or reinforcement learning?

 ### The Supervised Learning Limitation